Etienne-bdt/Etienne-bdt/README.md

 ### 🗾 This Summer

-During the summer, I will have the opportunity to travel to Kyoto in Japan.
-During 3 months, I will do an internship @ [KUAS](https://www.kuas.ac.jp/en/).
-This will be an inestimate opportunity to strengthen skills I acquired and learn more about remote sensing and deep learning methods notably using TensorFlow.
+During the summer, I will have the opportunity to travel to Kyoto, Japan.
+Starting from june and during the next 3 months, I will do an internship @ [KUAS](https://www.kuas.ac.jp/en/).
+This will be an invaluable opportunity to strengthen skills I acquired and learn more about remote sensing and deep learning methods, notably using TensorFlow.

 ### 🛤️ Next Year
   - GPS courses